Bylaws of the Sacramento Local of the Democratic Socialists of America

 Chapter Electoral Endorsements.

-All of the chapter’s electoral endorsements, whether they are for a candidate or a ballot measure campaign, must be approved through a vote by the membership.
+All of the chapter’s electoral endorsements, whether they are for a candidate or a ballot measure campaign, must be approved through a vote by the membership using Opavote or other similar electronic voting platforms as approved by the Steering Committee.

-Endorsements shall only be approved by a 2⁄3 majority vote of a quorum of 5% of the chapter’s general membership.
+Endorsements shall only be approved by a ⅗ majority vote (or 60%) of a quorum of 5% of the chapter’s general membership.

 The process for considering a candidate for chapter endorsement shall follow the following steps.